nadethoughts/Aetheria/Campaigns/Nimble/Transcripts/Nimble Session 02 Transcript.md

 Okay.
 There may be more kobold-type closet.
 Yeah, absolutely, absolutely.
 All right, and you do also, you do also, in the pouches of one of the kobolds, you find a viscous green liquid.
 Ah-ha, the perfect kind.
 One might even call it a caustic brew.
 Um, it is a, it's a potion.
 It's a superior potion.
 It does, it heals 3d6 hit points, but when you drink it, you are poisoned for three rounds.
 That's a good one.
 So.
 I would hand this almost to the mushroom.
 Yeah.
 Yeah.
 Hand it to the mushroom.
 All right.
 All right.
 That'll make shots.

+---

+### Session Play - Part 7

 Seems like a perfect, perfect, perfect, perfect time on a caustic brew.
 I agree.
 Yeah.
 Sure.
 I like it.
 Thanks.
 Tasty.
 All right.
 So, uh, the, so you're looking around, um, go ahead and roll me a perception.
 This, this one's fine.
 Or a, what is it?
 That is kobold.
 Is it perception?
 Yes.
 Kind of off in a corner.
 Um, Ramsey, a perception roll.
 I need it.
 Yeah.
 Well, you, you are able to find, yeah, you are able to find some things.
 30, 20.
 All right.
 So there are a couple of things that you do find.
 Uh-huh.
 Um, first of all, um, as you explore the corridors and everything, you see that there's an exit over here.

 So that's, you, you find an exit.
 Okay.
 Um, not an exit, exit, but an entrance into more of a dungeon.
 Um, but you also, as you're looking around, you see some graffiti, um, that's all over the walls.
 Um, in, in that graffiti, you, uh, notice that, uh, that there's basically a bunch of, um, pictures of kobolds that are doing unmentionable things to non-kobolds.
 Um, they appear to be telling a story of conquest and, um, and destruction that will be led in by some great leader.
 Um, something that, that kind of strikes you as odd about what you've seen on there is, in general, some of the, the scale of some of the pictures of the kobolds seem to be off.

 Like, you've got, like, a bunch of little kobolds, and then you've got one that's, like, really big, and then you're over in a different thing, you see a bunch of little kobolds, and you see one that's really big.
 Um, but then again, these are kobold artists, so, you know, might mean nothing.
 They, they might just have a bad, they, they might just not understand scale very well.
 All right.
 Pun not intended, but, uh, I'm a little bit proud of myself for doing that.
 Um, so, but yeah, it does appear to be focusing on, like, like, a multi-pronged assault.

 Like, you know, first is steal the, steal the, the rations, and then a full-on, a full-on assault.
-So you are assuming that this is an intention towards Claxton, because that's the only town that's in the area.
+So you are assuming that this is an intention towards Clackston, because that's the only town that's in the area.
 Yeah, I'll call it out, uh, and, uh, you know, don't look at that angle a little bit.
 Sorry.
 I don't want to say part.
 Something.
 Looks like they're planning to do more of a steel sheet.
 Probably also more of them.
 There's, uh, stairs?
 Something.
 Stairs over there.
 Yeah, it's, uh, stairs that lead to a corridor.

 Unless there's more of them.
 They probably heard that commotion.
 I bet they know we're here already.
 Yeah.
 You wouldn't call any of us keepers of the dawn, right?
 Not me.
 But there's a shiny one, so maybe.
 You channel the light.
 Uh, you, if you.
 I'm calling the dawn.
-Um, so, as far as, like, the architecture, the architecture is definitely not of, um, not, like, cobalt make.
+Um, so, as far as, like, the architecture, the architecture is definitely not of, um, not, like, Kobold make.
 Um, if you do want to do an investigation to see if you can kind of make heads or tails out of this, you are welcome to do so.
 Do I recognize anything about the little piece of shirt?

 Yeah, I killed, I killed the whole part.
 Oh, uh, yeah.
 I killed the whole part.
 He is a big record.
 Let's see if, I mean.
 An examination?
 I don't want to get you up there.
 Yeah.
 Examination is going to be needed.
 Uh, you're looking at, uh, that.
 I'd say, uh, give me a lore or an examination.
 Um, we're looking for the, the DC for your examination is going to be a DC 12.
 Okay.
 Uh, yours is going to be more of a DC 15.
 I'm just looking at the, looking at the building.
 Oh!
 I, I, I look at the building good.
 I got a 14.